Annguyen0410/EcoSpotMapGoogle/README.md

 ## Support

-For technical support or feature requests, please open an issue on GitHub or contact the development team.
+For technical support or feature requests, please open an issue on GitHub or contact the development team. nguyenan04102004@gmail.com

 ## Acknowledgments

 - Google Maps Platform for providing the mapping and location services
 - Material Design team for the UI components and guidelines
 - Android developer community for best practices and resources

+  Made By HUYNH THIEN AN NGUYEN